ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 workers.
 This example will use the fast infiniband network connection (called ``ib0`` on Levante) for communication between workers running on different nodes.
+It is
+`important to set the right location for temporary storage <https://docs.dask.org/en/latest/deploying-hpc.html#local-storage>`__, in this case the ``/scratch`` space is used.
+It is also possible to use environmental variables to configure the temporary storage location, if you cluster provides these.

-This should work well for larger computations where it is advantageous to use multiple nodes in a compute cluster.
+A configuration like this should work well for larger computations where it is advantageous to use multiple nodes in a compute cluster.
+See
+`Deploying Dask Clusters on High Performance Computers <https://docs.dask.org/en/latest/deploying-hpc.html>`_ for more information.

 *Externally managed Dask cluster*